FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 ## (Meta-)Data standards for images

 There is not a single data standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  for microscopy images.

-One of the advanced open community standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s is [OME(URL_TO_INSERT_RECORD https://openmicroscopy.org)-TIFF(URL_TO_INSERT_RECORD http://www.openmicroscopy.org/site/support/ome-model/ome-tiff/)](https://docs.openmicroscopy.org(URL_TO_INSERT_RECORD https://openmicroscopy.org)/ome-model/5.6.3/ome-tiff/index.html).
+One of the advanced open community standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s is [OME(URL_TO_INSERT_RECORD https://openmicroscopy.org)-TIFF(URL_TO_INSERT_RECORD http://www.openmicroscopy.org/site/support/ome-model/ome-tiff/)](https://docs.openmicroscopy.org(URL_TO_INSERT_RECORD https://openmicroscopy.org)/ome-model/5.6.3/ome-tiff/index.html).

-Ideally, your HC(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/1020)S instrument produces an open data format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) by default, and not a proprietary vendor-specific format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format).
+Ideally, your HC(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/1020)S instrument produces an open data format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  by default, and not a proprietary vendor-specific format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) .
 To find out, you can consult the user manual of your instrument, or try to work with tools like ["tiffutil"](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/ncsuarc/tiffutils) to investigate the produced files.